10 Pros and Cons of Living in Chicago

 Chances are, when you think of Chicago and food, you think of the city’s famous deep-dish pizza (aka Chicago-style pizza).
 This now-classic take on an old favorite first appeared on the scene in 1943 when Pizzeria Uno opened its doors to patrons.
 GIs had been introduced to pizza while fighting in Italy, and many Chicagoans anticipated the coming demand for more cheesy goodness upon their return home.
 There’s a long-standing debate about which pizzeria has the best Chicago-style deep dish, Uno’s or Lou Malnati’s, but we’ll leave the decision up to you.

-In addition to the deep dish delicacy, Chicago also boasts an amazing take on thin crust pizza, though it tends to get overshadowed by its famous cousin.
+In addition to the deep-dish delicacy, Chicago also boasts an amazing take on thin-crust pizza, though it tends to get overshadowed by its famous cousin.
 Another Chicago staple on the food scene is the Chicago-style hot dog, which consists of an all-beef hot dog on a poppy seed bun, piled high with onions, relish, tomatoes, celery salt, peppers, and mustard.
-But the food scene in Chicago isn’t just about frankfurters and za!
-Chicago is truly a foodie’s paradise, with a wide selection of cuisines from all over the world.
-Immigrants from Latin America, India, China, Mexico, and Pakistan — to name a few — have all found homes in Chicago and brought their culinary delights with them.

 And if you’re looking for finer dining, you’ve come to the right place.
 Chicago was once awarded Best Restaurant City of the Year by Bon Appetit and is home to more than 20 Michelin-starred restaurants!

-When it comes to the price of homes, as of August 2023, the median home sale price is $340,000.
-That number’s pretty good compared with Los Angeles ($980,000) and NYC ($820,000), and even with the median home sale price of the U.S. overall ($420,385).
+When it comes to the price of homes, as of May 2024, the average home price is $298,400.
+That number’s pretty good compared to Los Angeles ($967,100) and NYC ($742,900) — and even with the median home sale price of the U.S. overall ($360,700).
 Of course, what you actually pay for your home will depend on where in Chicago you decide to settle down.

-There’s always something to do in Chicago, and many times, it won’t cost you a dime (free museum days, local live music, and outdoor festivals to name a few).
+There’s always something to do in Chicago, and many times, it won’t cost you a dime (thanks to free museum days, local live music, and outdoor festivals, to name a few things).
 Looking at the pros and cons of living in Chicago means looking at a long list of fun things to do, including exploring the more than 60 museums (and the like) in the city.
-A few must-visit institutions:
+A few must-visit institutions, which are top of the list when considering the pros and cons of living in Chicago:

 Violent Crime Rates: Chicago, Illinois, USA

-Stats don’t tell the whole story, but when it comes to violent crime, Chicago rates 49.9 while the U.S. overall rates 22.7 on a scale of one to 100 (low to high crime).
-Those numbers for Chicago are actually in an overall decline since 2006.
-While that’s true, it’s important to note that crime levels in the city rose with the pandemic in 2020, and that data reporting since then has been incomplete.
-This is due to the new way that government agencies are reporting on crime data and information, since that shift has been dicey.
-As of August 2023, the murder rate so far has been lower than the year prior — though it’s still 23 percent higher than before the pandemic began.
-When you account for other crimes, such as assault, burglary, and motor vehicle theft, crime is actually up 36 percent from last year.
+Is Chicago safe to live in?
+According to BestPlaces, when it comes to violent crime, Chicago rates 49.9 while the U.S. overall rates 22.7 on a scale of one to 100 (the higher the number, the higher the crime rate).
+The numbers for Chicago have actually been in an overall decline since 2006.
+But while that’s true, it’s important to note that crime levels in the city rose with the pandemic in 2020, and data reporting since then has been incomplete.
+This is due to the new way that government agencies are reporting on crime data and information.
+And according to NeighborhoodScout, Chicago is currently considered safer than just 6 percent of U.S. cities.

 (Source: Blake Guidry via Unsplash)